 Do Guardians have to pay a fee?

 Yes.
 To ensure that all donated monies are specifically dedicated to our veterans, we ask that Guardians be responsible for paying their own travel expenses.
-The $500 check covers the cost of the flight, meals, hotel, lanyard, T-shirt, and charter bus seat.
+The $900 donation (via check or PayPal) covers the cost of the round-trip flight, all meals, Fri/Sat night in the hotel, charter bus seat, lanyard, T-shirt, etc…